layerssss/zhixiang.in/zhixiang.in/Esperanto.en.md

 =============

 I started to learn [Esperanto] in April this year.
 Althought it's a very-easy-to-learn language, I'm very slow at it, because I don't have lots of time.
 So for me, I will spend 1 hour per day on it.
-As a beginner, I recorded the process I got started, what I did, and what I felt, also here can be found some useful resources for you!
-Hope you enjoy!

 ----------------------
 ## Treasure Island